MetaDevZone/react-text-editor-app/react-editor/README.md

   value={value}
   onChange={setValue}
   getEditorRef={get_editor_ref}
-  mainProps={{ className: "editor-container" }} // mainProps will be use to most parenet div of the editor />;
+  mainProps={{ className: "editor-container" }} // mainProps will be use to most parent div of the editor />;
 ```